dotlang/language/doc/RFE.md

 e.g. in SerDe when format is incorrect, something is missing, cannot cast. use case: prevent a plugin or thread crashes the whole app.
 option: when you load a plugin, you can get control of it's lifecycle. same when you create a thread or green thread.
 You can define a result/output to be updated when thread or goroutine calls "system_exit" to end the process.
+For these special cases we can have something like: `invoke` which will return `T|Error` where T is output of the function.

 ? - binary can be parent type of all non-tuples and `{}` parent of all tuples.

+? - Is there a way to model a general function?
+For example to define `invoke` function to run another function in parallel or with an exit/exception handler.

+? - Can we make generic types and protocols, more built-in and consistent?